The pro-innovation framework

 - Empowers existing regulators to interpret and apply AI principles within their domains

-- Prioritises outcomes over processes—regulators focus on results rather than mandating specific technical measures
+- Prioritises outcomes over processes — regulators focus on results rather than mandating specific technical measures

-Government Response (February 2024)
+Government response (February 2024)

 - Reaffirmed the "agile and principles-based" approach